maccrin/maccrin/README.md

   ![Codewars](https://www.codewars.com/users/maccrin/badges/micro)

 -👋 Hi, This is  Madhumita an IT professional from India currently living in Copenhagen.

- -I am open for any collaboration related to JS  and React Js where I can grow and learn further as an individual as well as and a team member.
+ -Motivated Full Stack Developer   having 8 years of IT industry experience encompassing a wide range of skill set and roles in a large corporate environment.

--You can reach me @maccrin@gmail.com
+-You can reach me at @maccrin@gmail.com